2020/21 Europa League group stage as it stands

 Article summary

-The line-up for the group stage is coming together, with 18 of the 48 spots already taken.
+The line-up for the group stage is coming together, with 21 of the 48 spots taken.

 Article top media content